TrevorScheitrum/socrata-twitter-update/README.md

 We are working to develop a lightweight container for it via Flask and will be posting updates as available; **All collaboration is welcome and appreciated!**

-####Known bugs:
-* Does not yet check str len to ensure it is under 140 chars, we are writing code to check and truncate long titles

-####Future features:
-* Tweet newly created data sets, even if they have not been recently modified
-* Tweet data sets with low view counts over time to build a user base
-*
 ####Usage of Code:
 This code expects a local_settings.py (locally) or prod_settings.py (on production server) file in the project directory with a variable called twython_tokens which contains your Twython api tokens, example: